orgatlas/vho-frontend/property-video-generator-spec.md

    - Dropzone for company logo, and an option to select a placement option (top right, top left, bottom right, bottom left) this should be a visual selection

 6. **Creating video screen**
-   - Displays the Clover logo
+   - Displays the Clips2Close logo
    - Shows a "Creating Video" message
    - Shows a "It is safe to leave this page, you will receive an email when your video is ready"
    - Option to enter another url to create a new video and restart the workflow